Jhinger/CanvasUI/README.md

 # CanvasUI
-A high-fidelity redesign of the dashboard + calendar Canvas Mobile App having completed Usability Inspections.
+A high-fidelity redesign of the dashboard + calendar Canvas Mobile App having completed Usability Inspections (To be Updated).

 ![Calendar](CanvasCalendar.png)